SSL Certificate Checker

 SSL is an abbreviation and stands for Secure Sockets Layer.
 It is a cryptographic protocol that provides secure communication between a web server and a web browser.
 SSL encrypts all communication between the server and the browser, so that if anyone intercepts the communication it is unreadable.

-SSL is the predecessor to TLS (another abbreviation which standas for Transport Layer Security).
+SSL is the predecessor to TLS (another abbreviation which stands for Transport Layer Security).
 TLS is a more modern and secure protocol than SSL, and it is the protocol that is currently used by most websites.

 Browser and server communication